nasr-eddine15/clearpath/README.md

 #script is not taking in the string and integer parameters and doesnt return expected stdout

 #TO RUN
-#npm i then npm start
+#npm i then npm start to run the server
-#cd to frontend/ and run npm i then npm start
+#cd to frontend/ and run npm i then npm start to run the react app